mmihailovic/E-banking/README.md

 # E-Banking Solution

 This project was developed as part of the Software Engineering exam at university.
 It was carried out by a team of approximately 20 students, organized into three specialized groups: Backend, Frontend, and CI/CD teams.
 The project serves as an e-banking solution, enabling clients to carry out various banking operations and trade stocks.
-Through this system, users can manage their bank accounts, execute transactions, and engage in stock market trading, all within a secure and efficient digital platform.
+Through this system, users can manage their bank accounts, execute transactions, and engage in stock market trading, all within a secure and efficient digital platform. **The frontend, built with React, TypeScript, and using a Microfrontend architecture, can be explored** [here](https://github.com/mmihailovic/E-Banking-Frontend)
+.

 This project is built using a microservices architecture consisting of five distinct microservices, each responsible for a specific functionality within the e-banking platform.
 The system uses **PostgreSQL** for data persistence, **Redis** NoSQL database for caching, **JUnit5** for testing, providing a reliable and scalable database solution.